jasonbayton/11ty/_src/projects/kiosk-app-generator/support/supported-configurations.md

 `icon_grow_to_cell` only applies when `icon_size` is `xl`.
 When enabled, XL becomes a floor rather than a ceiling and icons can expand into available cell space up to 512dp.
 This is useful for very sparse grids on large landscape displays, but should be used deliberately: Android app icons are commonly authored around 192-432dp, so growing much beyond that can visibly soften bitmap-backed icons.
 The folder overlay deliberately does not apply this toggle.

+The browser form and scripted API submissions that omit `rows` and `cols` both start at 4x5.
 The grid is capped at 20x20 (400 cells total) by the validator.
 Apps and folders share the same grid, and two tiles cannot occupy the same row and column.
 The launcher does not create an overflow page or scrollable area; cells are sized to fit the available viewport, and dense grids reduce tile/icon size accordingly.

 ## Apps